michaelp91-dev/PicoIDE/README.md

 A simple, client-side web application for viewing files on a Raspberry Pi Pico or other RP2040-based MicroPython board directly from an Android mobile device.
 This project runs entirely in the browser using the WebUSB API and is hosted on GitHub Pages.

+## ⚠️ Current Status: Work in Progress ⚠️
+> **Please Note:** This project is under active development and will likely not work yet.
+The code in this repository is experimental and for development purposes.

 ## Features